toliaqat/xenon-wiki/AuthNAndAuthZInDCP.md

 You can alternately invoke a POST on the BasicAuthenticationService endpoint using a REST client and pass in a base64 encoded string containing the username/password as a authorization header.

 The BasicAuthenticationService will check the credentials passed in against the credentials it stores as AuthCredentialsService instances.
 If the credentials match a JWT token encoding the user principal (and claims) is created and passed back as a set-cookie response header.
 Any subsequent request on behalf of the user will need to have this cookie passed in as a request header.
-DCP will decode the cookie and create the appropriate authorization context and subject the request to the appropriate security checks.
+Xenon will decode the cookie and create the appropriate authorization context and subject the request to the appropriate security checks.